2008 WINNERS

-Since its early days, science fiction has played a
+Since its early days, science fiction has played a unique role in human

-limits of what "is" and shows us a boundless vista of what "might be."
-Its
+civilization.
+It removes the limits of what "is" and shows us a boundless vista

-fearless heroes, spectacular technologies and wondrous futures have inspired
+of what "might be."
+Its fearless heroes, spectacular technologies and wondrous

-many people to make science, technology and space flight a real part of their
+futures have inspired many people to make science, technology and space flight a

-lives and in doing so, have often transformed these fictions into reality.
-The
+real part of their lives and in doing so, have often transformed these fictions

 National Space Society and

-Baen Books applaud the role that science fiction
+Baen Books applaud the role that science

-plays in advancing real science and have teamed up to sponsor this short fiction
+fiction plays in advancing real science and have teamed up to sponsor this short

-contest in memory of Jim Baen.
+fiction contest in memory of Jim Baen.

 CONTEST RULES: